AdobeDocs/commerce-pwa-studio/src/pages/best-practices.md

 ## Custom modules

-The PWA Studio extensibility framework shouyld be used to customize the default Venia storefront.
+The PWA Studio [extensibility framework](https://developer.adobe.com/commerce/pwa-studio/guides/general-concepts/extensibility/) should be used to customize the default Venia storefront.

 - Separate code into modules with limited capabilities.
 Smaller, more numerous modules are easier to manage than one large module.
 - Each module should have a clear, consistent set of interfaces
+- Use `targets` to intercept and modify code from an extension.
+- Use `Targetables` to get virtual access to a module's source code.

+## GraphQL

+- Always name your queries.
+This not only makes it easier for others to figure out, but it makes the query available to Apollo caching.
 ## Performance

 Look into the [Apollo caching framework](https://www.apollographql.com/docs/react/caching/cache-configuration/) for improved performance.